What you should know before booking at Total Axe

 Every person who walks through the door is given a coach to help, regardless of skill level.
 Everyone is given safety instructions and taught how to throw an axe.
 Our coaches will assist each thrower until they can hit the target.
 After that, we will teach you scoring and games.

-Walk-in axe throwing is available on a first-come, first-served basis Thursday-Sunday.
-The cost is $20/hr per person, prorated for as long as you throw.
+Walk-in axe throwing is available on a first-come, first-served basis Friday-Sunday.
+The cost is $24/hr per person, prorated for as long as you throw.
 During peak times, as many as 5 people may be put on each target.
 Each thrower takes 5 throws, then the next player takes their turn, similar to bowling.

 Yes!
 We just ask that personal axes are 12-18 inches in length, single blade of 3-4.25 inches, no spikes on the back, and have a cover when not in use.
 Our coaches will double-check the axe to make sure it’s safe to throw.
 We will provide any other items for throwing.

 Yes, we are currently offering a Ninja Package that allows you to throw axes, knives, stars, batarangs and even a tactical shovel!
-This is available by reservation only on the weekends for $30/person for two hours.
+This is available as an add-on to reservations for $50/group.

 We don’t serve any food, but we do have some non-alcoholic drinks.
 You are welcome to bring your own food or even have your event catered.
 Give us a heads-up if you need us to clear a space for you.